Gulliver's Travels (2010 film): Plot

-Deeply depressed at his dead-end job in the mail room of a New York City newspaper, Lemuel Gulliver decides to impress journalist Darcy Silverman.
-He convinces her he could write a report about his (false) extensive world "travels" saying his dream is to become a writer.
-After suffering writer's block and thinking that Darcy will not want to hang out with a "guy from the mailroom", Gulliver plagiarises a report from other publications on the internet.
+Depressed by his dead-end job in the mail room of a New York City newspaper, Lemuel Gulliver decides to impress journalist Darcy Silverman.
+He convinces her he can write a report about his extensive world "travels.”
+After suffering writer's block and thinking that Darcy will not want to hang out with a "guy from the mailroom", Gulliver plagiarizes a report.
 The next day, Darcy, impressed by his writing, presents Gulliver with a new task – to travel to the Bermuda Triangle and write an article about the legends of ships mysteriously disappearing there.

 Upon arriving in Bermuda, Gulliver rents a ship and travels into the triangle.
-After falling asleep at the helm of his ship, Gulliver is caught in a freak storm and the ship is overwhelmed by a waterspout.
-Gulliver washes up unconscious on the shore of Lilliput, where he is immediately confirmed as a "beast" by the town's tiny people.
-After the citizens claim him to be dangerous because of his size, Gulliver is captured and imprisoned in a cave.
-There, he meets another prisoner named Horatio who was jailed by General Edward because he loves Princess Mary of Lilliput, despite Edward also pursuing her.
-After the island across from Lilliput, Blefuscia, orders some commandos to kidnap Princess Mary, Gulliver manages to break free of the plough-machine he is forced to work and then rescues the princess from being kidnapped.
-Gulliver also saves her father, King Theodore, from a fire by urinating on it.
+After falling asleep at the helm, he is caught in a storm and the ship is overwhelmed by a waterspout.
+Gulliver washes up unconscious on the island of Lilliput, where he is seen as a "beast" by the town's tiny people.
+After the citizens claim him to be dangerous because of his size, Gulliver is imprisoned in a cave.
+There, he meets another prisoner named Horatio, who was jailed by a General named Edward Edwardian, because he loves a fair Princess named Mary, whom Edward is pursuing.
+After the island across from Lilliput, Blefuscia, orders some commandos to kidnap Princess Mary, Gulliver breaks free and rescues the kidnapped princess.
+He also saves her father, King Theodore, from a fire by urinating on it.

-Gulliver is declared a hero by Lilliput's citizens and lies that he is the President of Manhattan, says Yoda is his vice-president and a living legend in his homeland.
-Edward, however, becomes enraged due to the luxurious accommodations that have been built for Gulliver, and for being presented as an honorary general of the Lilliputian Army complete with uniform.
-The townspeople find Gulliver's boat and his things, when Gulliver receives angry voicemails from Darcy, who has to take his place and travel to Bermuda now, and she has found out about his plagiarism and now hates him.
-The next day, chaos ensues as the Blefuscian Navy lays siege to the city when Edward shuts down its defense system as an act of revenge for Gulliver's treatment.
-Gulliver defeats the armada, invulnerable to the cannonballs being fired at him (although he receives numerous welts on his stomach).
-Embarrassed once more, and with Mary no longer wanting to have anything to do with him, Edward defects to the Blefuscians and brings with him blueprints of a robot he had made from a page he'd seen from Gulliver's Guitar Hero III game manual.
+Gulliver is declared a hero by Lilliput's citizens and lies that he is the President of Manhattan.
+Edward is cross by the luxurious accommodations that have been built for Gulliver and for being presented as an honorary general of the Lilliputian Army.
+The next day, the Blefuscian Navy lays siege to the city when Edward shuts down its defense system as revenge for Gulliver's treatment.
+Gulliver defeats the armada, invulnerable to the cannonballs being fired at him.
+Embarrassed, and with Mary no longer wanting anything to do with him, Edward defects to the Blefuscians and brings blueprints of a robot he made from a page from Gulliver's Guitar Hero III game manual for revenge.
 The Blefuscians secretly build the robot, with Edward as the pilot.